-- Try out locally made foods, although some have hot spicy tastes they are yummy
+- Try out locally made food, although some have hot spicy tastes they are yummy

 - Walk or use bicycles around the city instead of a car.
 During a nice stroll, you are likely to have a greater experience of how people interact and live within that city

 - Avoid items that do not promote the preservation of community or conservation of animals.
 In other words: items endangering the natural habitats such as souvenirs with animal hides, seashells, and rocks (pebbles) do not belong in suitcases back home!

 - Buy locally made crafts and arts that promote the environment and value the inhabitants’ talents.

 - Leave no trace of litter or garbage behind